top of page

 Gut-Brain Axis

-1. Trauma Alters Gut Microbiome Composition
+1. Trauma Effects Gut Microbiome

-Psychological trauma, especially in early life, disrupts the delicate ecosystem of the gut microbiome, leading to dysbiosis—an imbalance of beneficial and harmful bacteria.
+Psychological trauma, especially in early life, disrupts the delicate ecosystem of the gut microbiome, leading to dysbiosis, an imbalance of beneficial and harmful bacteria.
 This microbial shift has been linked to anxiety, depression, and even autoimmune disorders.

 Expert Insight: